Table Mountain's Dams

 Gamble left the colony before action was taken.
 The plan was revived by Thomas Cairncross, the newly appointed City Engineer in 1891.
-Water from the Disa Riva, flowing from the Back Table, was diverted from Disa Gorge, into the a tunnel (as still happens today though through a new tunnel, the Apostles, which opened in 1964.)
+Water from the Disa River, flowing from the Back Table, was diverted from Disa Gorge, into the a tunnel (as still happens today though through a new tunnel, the Apostles, which opened in 1964.)

 Cape Town water supply : Table Mountain survey : general plan.
 Drawing No. 1 accompanying Hydraulic Engineer's report for 1881

 According to this map it seems that the original planners envisioned two dams.
 The dam marked 'P' is more or less where Hely-Hutchinson was built.
 The first dam to be built is not yet envisaged in its current spot.

 Construction of Woodhead Dam

 No undertaking of this sort had ever been done in South Africa.
 Scottish stonemasons and quarry men and machinery were brought over.
 Material lugged from Kloof Nek along the Pipe Track was hauled up a cable way rigged up Kasteelspoort.
 It took the heavy gear, like equipment, tools, coal and cement, that couldn't be portered up the steep ravine.
 The local labourers who provided the basic grunt work found the Scot's accent difficult.

 At the top accommodation for five hundred workers had been set up, as well as a bank, post office and a football field.
 Rail tracks were installed to the building site.
 Mules pulled laden trolleys along them.
 In 1894 foundations deep into the mountain were excavated.